-Random forests are known for their good quality with standard hyperparameters.
-InfiniteBoost with small capacity almost does not encounter mistakes done at the previous stages, thus, behaves similarly to random forest.
+Random forests are known for providing good results with standard hyperparameters.
+InfiniteBoost with small capacity almost does not encounter mistakes done at the previous stages, thus, behaves similarly to a random forest.

-In benchmarks we use the implementation of random forest from scikit-learn~\cite{key-sklearn} with default settings (without limiting depth) and datasets (see Table~\ref{tab:rf-data}) with known good performance of random forest.
-To have side-to-side comparison InfiniteBoost uses deep trees with the same parameters, just as random forest.
+In comparison we use an implementation of random forest from scikit-learn~\cite{key-sklearn}.
+Datasets (see Table~\ref{tab:rf-data}) with known superior performance of random forest were taken.
+To have side-by-side comparison InfiniteBoost uses deep trees with the same parameters as random forest.
 Such deep trees over-fit to the training data, therefore, they are usually considered to be inappropriate for boosting.
-In the experiments InfiniteBoost is tested with different fixed capacity values and it is observed that adding a bit of boosting behavior to random forest by setting small capacity improves the model for 2 of 3 datasets (see Table~\ref{tab:rf-auc}).
-New algorithm is capable of using the mistakes done by the previous trees on out-of-bag samples, what makes boosting possible.
-In experiments when large number of trees was possible, quality of InfiniteBoost converges to some constant showing behavior similar to random forest (Figure~\ref{fig:inf}).
+In the experiments InfiniteBoost is tested with different fixed capacity values and it is observed that adding a bit of boosting behavior to random forest by setting a small capacity improves the model for 2 of 3 datasets (see Table~\ref{tab:rf-auc}).
+Proposed algorithm is capable of using the mistakes made by previous trees on out-of-bag samples, which makes boosting possible.
+In experiments with large number of trees, quality of InfiniteBoost converges, showing a behavior similar to random forest (Figure~\ref{fig:inf}).

 \insertplotsforestnips

 \clearpagebiblio